 Pray, pray earnestly and without ceasing, but do not forget to praise.
 It becomes every child of God to vindicate His character.
 You can magnify the Lord; you can show the power of sustaining grace.

 Praise the Lord in the congregation of His people.
 When the word of the Lord was spoken to the Hebrews anciently, the command was: “And let all the people say, Amen.”...
 This fervent response was an evidence that they understood the word spoken and joined in the worship of God.

 There is too much formality in our religious services.
 The Lord would have His ministers who preach the word energized by His Holy Spirit; and the people who hear should not sit in drowsy indifference, or stare vacantly about, making no responses to what is said.
 The impression that is thus given to the unbeliever is anything but favorable for the religion of Christ.
 These dull, careless professed Christians are not destitute of ambition and zeal when engaged in worldly business; but things of eternal importance do not move them deeply...
+The spirit of the world has paralyzed them.
+The truths of God’s word are spoken to leaden ears and hard, unimpressible hearts.
 There should be wide-awake, active churches to encourage and uphold the ministers of Christ and to aid them in the work of saving souls.
 Where the church is walking in the light, there will ever be cheerful, hearty responses and words of joyful praise.

 — Testimonies for the Church Volume 5, p.317,318

 I give thanks to You, O Lord, for You are good and Your mercy endures forever!
-Energize me with Your Holy Spirit that I may consider Your goodness and abound in Your love.
+Energize me with Your Holy Spirit that I may reflect on Your goodness and abound in Your love.
 Wake up Your people that we may unite with all heaven in praising You for the power of Your sustaining grace.
-Let us walk unitedly in Your light that we may respond in joyful praise for Your great love and divine compassion!
+Help us walk unitedly in Your light that we may respond in joyful praise for Your great love and divine compassion!